Oxidation in Foods and Beverages and Antioxidant Applications

 Readership

-R&D and QA professionals in the food industry and academic researchers interested in food quality
+R&D and QA professionals in the food industry as well as academic researchers interested in food quality

 Details